deeplearning4j/deeplearning4j-docs/multilayerperceptron.md

 ## <a name="perceptron">A Brief History of Perceptrons</a>

-The perceptron, that neural network whose name evokes how the future looked in the 1950s, is a simple algorithm intended to perform binary classification; i.e. it predicts whether input belongs to a certain category of interest or not: `fraud` or `not_fraud`, `cat` or `not_cat`.
+The perceptron, that neural network whose name evokes how the future looked from the perspective of the 1950s, is a simple algorithm intended to perform binary classification; i.e. it predicts whether input belongs to a certain category of interest or not: `fraud` or `not_fraud`, `cat` or `not_cat`.

 The perceptron holds a special place in the history of neural networks and artificial intelligence, because the initial hype about its performance led to a [rebuttal by Minsky and Papert](https://drive.google.com/file/d/1UsoYSWypNjRth-Xs81FsoyqWDSdnhjIB/view?usp=sharing), and wider spread backlash that cast a pall on neural network research for decades, a neural net winter that wholly thawed only with Geoff Hinton's research in the 2000s, the results of which have since swept the machine-learning community.